White Juan: Impacts

-Snow fell at a rate of 5 cm per hour for 12 straight hours, and sustained winds blew at up to 124 km per hour.
+Snow fell at a rate of 5 cm per hour for 12 consecutive hours, and sustained winds blew at up to 124 km per hour.

-The snowstorm dropped a record-breaking 95.5 cm of snow on CFB Shearwater, beating the previous record of 73.2 cm set February 1, 1960.
+The snowstorm dropped a record-breaking 95.5 cm of snow on Shearwater heliport, beating the previous record of 73.2 cm set February 1, 1960.
 It also broke the record for the most snow in Yarmouth with 82.0 cm of snow, surpassing the 67.8 cm that fell on January 16, 1977.
+Charlottetown also broke their all time daily snowfall record with 74.4 cm.

 Numerous unofficial reports placed a snowfall of nearly 150 cm in many regions across the province.
-The storm also produced sustained winds ranging from 60 to 80 km/h through much of New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador with maximum 1 minute gusts of 120 km per hour reported at many stations.
+The storm also produced sustained winds ranging from 60 to 80 km/h through much of New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador with maximum 1-minute gusts of 120 km per hour reported at many stations.
 Much of central, northern and western New Brunswick received little to no snow or wind as the storm tracked toward the east.

 Two weather stations in the Halifax Regional Municipality reported 10-second gusts nearing 147 km/h.
 However, these reports have never been confirmed by Environment Canada.
 Weather radar observations, as well as synoptic report, showed extensive thundersnow embedded within the blizzard; in the heaviest bands, accumulation rates exceeded 20 cm/h.

 The wind combined with the intense snow rates produced visibilities of 1 m or less in most areas for brief periods, however these conditions persisted for at least eight hours in much of Nova Scotia.
 The wind also whipped up snow drifts which in some cases covered two and three-storey buildings and made many roads impassable to both common motor vehicles and snow removal equipment.

 The humid continental climate of coastal Nova Scotia typically does not experience extreme snowfalls, compared with northern Nova Scotia, Cape Breton Island, Prince Edward Island and New Brunswick.
 Thus the blizzard and heavy snowfall had a crippling effect on the Halifax Urban Area for several days following the storm as public works personnel struggled to clear streets and roads.
 For several nights following the storm, a 10 p.m. curfew was implemented on residents in the Halifax Regional Municipality to permit operation of snow removal equipment.
 Due to a lack of space to displace the excess snow, the municipality had to receive permission from the federal government to begin dumping the snow into Halifax Harbour from federally owned docks in addition to the usual privately owned docks.

-The storm also had an effect on the 2004 Special Olympic National Winter Games, which were being held in Charlottetown, PEI.
+The storm also had an effect on the 2004 Special Olympic National Winter Games, which were being held in Charlottetown.